open-mmlab/mmdetection3d/docs/en/1_exist_data_model.md

    The generated results be under `./pointpillars_nuscenes_results` directory.

-6. Test SECOND on KITTI with 8 GPUs, and generate the pkl files and submission datas to be submit to the official evaluation server.
+6. Test SECOND on KITTI with 8 GPUs, and generate the pkl files and submission data to be submit to the official evaluation server.

    ```shell
    ./tools/slurm_test.sh ${PARTITION} ${JOB_NAME} configs/second/hv_second_secfpn_6x8_80e_kitti-3d-3class.py \